cseh-szabolcs/doctrine-patterns/README.md

 #### Solution

 1.)
-Create the repository-class which implements the RepositoryInterface or just extend the abstract repository-class:
+Create the repository-class which implements the RepositoryInterface and use the RepositoryTrait or just extend the AbstractRepository-class:

 ```
 namespace App\Repository;